CodeAsm/teeny-linux/README.md

 ![teenylinux booting Screenshot](https://raw.githubusercontent.com/codeasm/teeny-linux/main/resources/Screenshot.png)

+This project probably wont be ever as cool or good as <https://github.com/landley/mkroot> and highly suggest one to look there before.
+It uses toybox.

 * The kernel currently is: 8.8Mb
 * The initramfs without other programs but busybox: 694K
 * Added musl will grow the initramfs: 78Mb